CambridgeEngineering/PartIB-Computing-Device-Programming/serial-communication.rst

 Python serial library
 ^^^^^^^^^^^^^^^^^^^^^

 Here is a piece of python code initiating a serial channel to the microcontroller, sends two strings representing numbers to add, and read the response of the micro-controller, as a string.
-The parameter "/dev/ttyACM0" depends on your operating system and the way it would label USB devices, as discussed in the debugging section.

-The characters "\n" are needed as they correspond to carriage return instructions that the microcontroller monitors before scaning the input.

    .. code-block:: python